arendsee/rmonad/README.md

    dedicated graph library).
 This is a major task.
 Currently `rmonad` builds directed graphs, but can do little with them.
 This should allow:

-   - [ ] Plotting of the function graph
+   - [x] Plotting of the function graph

    - [ ] Faster, more elegant traversal algorithms

    - [ ] Preserve all operations in the graph, even those that were not run or that trail after failed states.

-   - [ ] Find a way to deal with lists of graphs

    - [ ] Check for infinite loops